 General soreness - When you get your braces on, you may feel general soreness in your mouth, and teeth may be tender to biting pressures for three to five days.
 Stick to a soft diet until your teeth do not hurt to chew.
 Irritated gums and other sore spots can be relieved by rinsing your mouth with a warm salt-water mouthwash.
 Dissolve one teaspoonful of salt in eight ounces of warm water and rinse your mouth vigorously.
 If the tenderness is severe, take whatever you normally take for headache or similar pain.

-If you’re interested in learning more about orthodontic treatment with braces or Invisalign, schedule your initial consultation today.
+If you’re interested in learning more about orthodontic treatment with braces, aligners, or Invisalign® specifically, schedule your initial consultation today.
 We look forward to meeting you!

 Book your appointment at the Orthodontic Specialists of Lake County.Book an appointment